onionhub/TIP/Relative Edge Concept.md

 In these images a determind gradient threshold has been selected in order to count the regions with higher gradient as <i>relative*</i> strong regions and the regions with lower gradient as <i>relative*</i> flat regions.
 By using the Eq.
 (19) of the paper we have extracted <b>relative**</b> strong and <b>relative**</b> flat regions of <i>relative*</i> strong regions.

 We have brought Canny edge computing method as an example to see how edge computing methods select the proper edges from these regions.
 As seen, Canny method connects <i>relative*</i> strong regions to eachother via <b>relative**</b> flat regions.
 Without this concept, we should have seen some fragmentary edges in the results of Canny.
+# What happens when an image get smooth?

 --------------------------------------------
 ```